-The 120-volt circuit breakers and 12-volt fuses are located on three separate panels.
+The 120-volt circuit breakers and 12-volt fuses are located on four separate panels.
 The purpose of these three panels is to provide electrical circuit breakers and fuses to interrupt current flow if a circuit is overloaded.

-- 1. 120-volt House Electrical This electrical panel is located under the refrigerator.
-This panel is very similar to a residential panel with resettable breakers. - 2.
-Fleetwood Automotive 12-volt System This panel is located on the driver's side under the hood.
-This electrical center contains battery disconnect systems, entry step, fog light, and some other automotive circuitry. - 3.
-12-volt Chassis Fuses This electrical panel is located under the driver's side dash area.
+- 1. 120-volt Load Center The load center location will vary by model.
+This panel is very similar to a residential panel with resettable breakers. - Fleetwood Battery Control Center 12-volt This panel is located in the driver's side power cord compartment.
+This electrical center contains battery disconnect systems, entry step, and some other automotive circuitry. - 3.
+12-volt Chassis Fuses See chassis manufactures product information for locations of fuse blocks.

 Do not install 12-volt fuses or 120-volt breakers with amperage ratings greater than that specified on the device or label.
 Doing so constitutes a fire hazard.
+This page intentionally blank.